 Prepare to be overwhelmed by the number of manufacturers who offer car vacuums.
 You’ll likely recognize familiar brands such as Black+Decker, Bissell, and Dyson, but they may not necessarily be the best for your needs.
 If you’re shopping for a shop vac, Armor All is a brand you likely recognize since the company specializes in car detailing products.

 Once you’ve decided whether you want a corded, cordless, or shop vac, narrow down your product choices by budget and power.
 You will also want to pay close attention to the warranty that is offered when comparing vacuums.
-Sometimes it’s worth it to pay a bit more for a product, knowing the company will support you if something breaks.
+Sometimes it’s worth it to pay a bit more for a product from an established company, knowing you have warranty support you if something breaks.